 - M.F.A., School of the Art Institute of Chicago, Filmmaking

-In addition to completing his dissertation on the filmmaker, photographer, and critic Hollis Frampton, Ken is currently working on book chapters about, and conference presentations on: Ernie Gehr, the late John Vicario's forgotten film Shoppers Market (1963), Frampton and painting, and the use of Wagner's music in the cinema.
+In addition to completing his dissertation on the filmmaker, photographer, and critic Hollis Frampton, Ken is currently writing book chapters and an exhibition catalogue essay on: Ernie Gehr and early cinema, Frampton and the New York School/minimalist "divide," and Ernie Gehr's installations.

 "'The Archives of our Memory': Hollis Frampton's Marmoreal Mammary," The Moving Image: The Journal of the Association of Moving Image Archivists vol. 12, no. 1 (Spring 2012), pp. 101-104.